harshi0102/todolist/README.md

 -***Live Demo Link***- https://harshi0102.github.io/todolist/

 **To-do-list** is a project done for the activity "To Do list: list structure" of the Microverse Program.
 The goal is to to learn use webpack and javascript ES6.
-In this project, you will build a simple HTML list of To Do tasks.
-The list will be styled according to the specifications listed later in this lesson.
-This simple web page will be built using webpack and served by a webpack dev server.
+In this project,To do list app is built with HTML, css , Javascript, ES6 and webpack.
+The list is styled according to the specifications listed in the below information.
+This simple web page is  built using webpack and served by a webpack dev server.

 List structure (step 1):